GSS-Cogs/de-templater/README.md

 # Tests

-From the root of your clones de-templater repo run `python -m unittest discover -v tests`
+From the root of your clones de-templater repo run:

+`pipenv run python3 -m unittest discover -v tests`

 Otherwise, tests will trigger when you push changes to a branch as per standard github CI practice (this is powered by the included github action).